cruidin/white-duck-is-back/README.md

 When I started coding for this project, I initially used the `input()` function with the text inside it.
 While running the code in Gitpod, this method of displaying did not present any problems but once I deployed my app to Heroku I could see that this was problematic because the app was displaying the input prompt before the question.
 I fixed it by removing the text from the `input()` and using the `print()` function for that purpose.

+*Missing code on Gitpod*

+This is not technically a testing issue but while doing one of the last tests before submitting this project, I noticed that the `second_round()` function wans't running properly because the part of the code responsible for limiting the score to 3 was missing.
+This was possibly due to a problem I had with Gitpod in which a considerable part of my code had gone missing.
+Happily, I had pushed my code to Github earlier on so it looks like I was able to retrieve most of my most up to date work.
+As advised by Jim Morel on a Gitpod post on Slack (seems like I’m not the first person affected by this problem), I started a new workspace.
+Unfortunately, the new workspace also had a problem so I had to start a third one.
+Anyway, it's possible that the disappearance of that part of the code was caused by the confusion of having to deal with this problem.

 ### Validator